Golden rules after hip replacement - why they are mostly unnecessary today

 1. Crossing legs after hip replacement – dangerous or harmless?

-Crossing legs results in internal rotation and adduction (approximation) of the hip joint.
-Previously, this could dislocate an unstable hip replacement.
+When crossing, an internal rotation and adduction (approximation) of the hip joint occurs.
+Previously this could luxate an unstable hip-THR.

 Why is it no longer a major problem today?

-• Preservation of soft tissue guidance through muscle-sparing techniques.
+• Preservation of soft tissue handling through muscle-sparing techniques.

-"I practiced gentle leg crossing from the start after my surgery - without any problems!"
-(Patient, 68 years old)
+"I have practiced light leg crossing from the beginning after my surgery – without problems!"
+(Patient, 68 years)

 Recommendation: